The term myasthenia gravis has a Latin and Greek origin. It literally means “grave muscle weakness.”

 Tensilon (edrophonium) challenge test

-This test is also used to differentiate between myasthenic crisis from the cholinergic crisis.
+This test is also used to differentiate between a myasthenic crisis from a cholinergic crisis.

 Ice pack test

-Electromyography, in which single muscle fibers are stimulated by electrical impulses, can also detect impaired nerve-to-muscle transmission.
-EMG measures the electrical potential of muscle cells.
-Muscle fibers in myasthenia gravis, as well as other neuromuscular disorders, do not respond as well to repeated electrical stimulation compared to muscles from normal individuals.
+Electromyography can detect impaired nerve-to-muscle transmission.
+Muscle fibres in myasthenia gravisdo not respond as well to repeated electrical stimulation compared to muscles from normal individuals.

 Spirometry